 - 1. Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards - 60% of residents feel the transport network meets their needs - 70% customer service requests are responded to within 15 working days - 2.
-The transport system connects our communities, with limited disruption from unexpected outages/emergency events - Resilience works programme developed including identification of critical routes. - 2027 onwards resilience works programme implemented as per programme - Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards. - No specific targets, however implementation of street tree maintenance programme is an available measure. - 4.
-Land Transport assets are managed on budget and for longevity, utilising innovation and circular models of product use. - Environment and minor events activities delivered as per programme, to scope, quality and budget.
+The transport system connects our communities, with limited disruption from unexpected outages/emergency events - Resilience works programme developed including identification of critical routes. - 2027 onwards resilience works programme implemented as per programme

+- 3. Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards. - No specific targets, however implementation of street tree maintenance programme is an available measure. - 4.
+Land Transport assets are managed on budget and for longevity, utilising innovation and balancing maintenance and renewals activity for best long-run value. - Environment and minor events activities delivered as per programme, to scope, quality and budget.